Learn about the key differences between the early and late onset forms of Alzheimer’s disease.

 - Another EOAD syndrome, called progressive ideomotor apraxia, can cause a person to have trouble demonstrating learned movements of the limbs, both when asked to do so and when asked to imitate the physician's limb movements;

-- Frontal variant AD (behavioral-dysexecutive AD) can confuse clinicians because it presents with apathy (a lack of concern, interest, enthusiasm, emotion, or concern) that would suggest depression but the response to antidepressant treatment might be very limited.
+- Frontal variant AD (behavioral-dysexecutive AD) can confuse clinicians because it presents with apathy (a lack of concern, interest, enthusiasm, or emotion) that would suggest depression but the response to antidepressant treatment might be very limited.

 MRI brain images of people with EOAD can look a little different than the images for typical AD.
 For example, shrinkage of the hippocampi and temporal lobes is less, and shrinkage of the parietal lobes is more prominent, with EOAD.
 Also, changes in white matter (the nerve fibers that connect parts of the brain and spinal cord) may be more significant in MRI brain images in people with EOAD.

 As with later-onset AD, no specific medication will cure or even reverse the disease, but medications such as Aricept® (donepezil) and Namenda® (memantine) can nonetheless reduce symptoms in some people.
 Amyloid PET scanning may help with the differential diagnosis in some situations if that is available.
 Genetic tests will identify the small number of individuals with the form of the disease than can be passed along to their children, and that is important for assisting with genetic counseling.